Blog

 Monthly bus use (daily rider) $15-$20

 If you take buses and the occasional taxi, budget $30-$50/month.
-If you own a car, add gasoline at $2.72/gallon (far cheaper than US prices, though up from the old subsidized rates) plus insurance and maintenance.
+If you own a car, gasoline prices now move monthly under Ecuador's band system; Extra and Ecopais fell to $3.26/gallon for the July 12-August 11, 2026 cycle, while Super Premium was suggested at $5.61.
+Add insurance and maintenance.
 If you plan to drive, you will need a local license - see our guide to getting an Ecuador driver's license as an expat.

 Entertainment and Miscellaneous: $100-$300/month